Germanus (cousin of Justinian I): Family

 From his later marriage to Matasuntha, he had a son, also called Germanus, born posthumously (late 550/early 551).
 Nothing further is known of him with certainty, although he can possibly be identified with the patricius Germanus, a leading senator in the reign of Emperor Maurice (r.
 582–602) whose daughter married Maurice's eldest son Theodosius.
-Michael Whitby identifies the younger Germanus with Germanus, a son-in-law of Tiberius II Constantine and Ino Anastasia.
+Michael Whitby identifies the younger Germanus with the caesar Germanus, a son-in-law of Tiberius II Constantine and Ino Anastasia.